astrivant/polyad/docs/deployment/postgresql.md

 tracked status and throughput decisions.
 Workload manifests and bearer tokens are excluded. `postgresql.events.retentionDays` defaults to 30; each archive write prunes up to 1,000 expired rows.
 Idle databases require administrator retention maintenance if exact-time deletion is required.
-This is an observation archive, not a complete transactional log of every Kubernetes transition or a replay API.
+The archive retains the public observations emitted by Polyad.
+Kubernetes audit logging records API operations;
-Dragonfly still provides bounded live SSE replay.
+Dragonfly provides bounded live SSE replay.
 An unavailable archive defers publication until reconciliation retries; it does not undo graph mutations.

 `postgresql.database` and `postgresql.username` choose the managed state database